armory/docs/content/en/docs/plugin-guide/plugin-policy-engine/_index.md

 You can use the sample configuration to install the plugin, but keep the following in mind:

 - The `patchesStrategicMerge` section for each service is unique.
 Do not reuse the snippet from one service for the other services.

 - Make sure to replace `<PLUGIN_VERSION>` with the version of the plugin you want to use without the `v` prefix.
 For a list of versions, see [Release notes](#release-notes).

+- This configuration must go into `spinnakerservice.yml`.
+It cannot be patched in through Kustomize.

+<details><summary>Show the manifest</summary>

 ```yaml
 apiVersion: spinnaker.armory.io/v1alpha2